primiano/perfetto-docs/docs/concepts/config.md

-In nominal conditions, a tracing session has a lifecycle that simply matches the invocation of the `perfetto` cmdline client: trace data recording starts when the TraceConfig is passed to `perfetto` and ends when either the `Traceconfig.duration_ms` has elapsed, or when the cmdline client terminates.
+In nominal conditions, a tracing session has a lifecycle that simply matches the invocation of the `perfetto` cmdline client: trace data recording starts when the TraceConfig is passed to `perfetto` and ends when either the `TraceConfig.duration_ms` has elapsed, or when the cmdline client terminates.

 Perfetto supports an alternative mode of either starting or stopping the trace which is based on triggers.
 The overall idea is to declare in the trace config